didiersmith/steve/chapters/another-day-in-the-office.md

 Xavier glared at him.

-"Okay, is a little tricky in microgravity," Ivan said, excusing himself.
+"Okay, is a little tricky in microgravity," Ivan admitted.

 Eventually, they worked out a system whereby one of them would operate the torch, and the other would blow compressed air at the flying droplets in an attempt to corral them back to the weld.
 The result was a complete mess, but didn't contain any obvious gaps.